Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 Cars | Industrial heaters |

-Similar progress toward smart power devices has occurred in the industrial world.
+Similar progress toward smart power devices has occurred in industry.
 This has happened mainly because modern devices can now use/deliver high-grade energy for their intended function, i.e., they have evolved as smart power devices.

 An example of high-grade energy is high-temperature energy.
 Some comparisons of how devices have evolved are discussed below: